KeyanSong/431-2018/slides/class17/README.md

     - directionally-consistent rounding behavior with `round_half_up()`
 - Install the `janitor` package by clicking on the Packages tab and hit Install, then type in janitor as the package you want to install.
 Now should be a good time to update your Packages in R, too (there's a new version of ggplot2, for instance.)
 To do so, click on the Packages tab and hit Update.

+## Registering for Courses This Spring

+- If you are planning to take 432, no problem.
+I will permit you in as soon as the registrar asks me to do so.
+I hope you all will join us - it's definitely the better of the two courses (431 and 432), if past students are to be believed, but that's a biased sample.
+- If you are interested in taking 500 (Observational Studies) this Spring at the same time as 432, then we should talk.
+Generally, it's not recommended, and if you can sensibly wait a year to let the 432 ideas wash over you first, you'll be much happier.
+But if it's "now or never" for 500 in your case, I want to be sure you enter the course with your eyes open, and I'll want to know a bit more about your background than I do now, so that requires a 10-15 minute meeting in person.
+Email me with your availability on Tuesdays/Thursdays and we'll get that scheduled.
+Last year's [500 syllabus is available](https://thomaselove.github.io/500-syllabus/) but some things about the course are changing, substantially.

 ## Visualization of the Day: As the US Election heats up ...

 - FiveThirtyEight's forecasts for ...